risingwavelabs/risingwave-tutorials/docs/advanced/join.md

 * Self Join

 RisingWave supports ad-hoc queries with all these join types, but does not support continuous queries for some join types.
 Why is that?
-The reason is that in stream processing, queries with nested loop join have excessively high complexity, leading to poor performance, and there are fewer real-world use cases for them, hence they are not supported.
+The reason is that in stream processing, queries with nested loop joins have excessively high complexity, leading to poor performance, and there are fewer real-world use cases for them, hence they are not supported.

 |  | Support ad-hoc queries<br />(`select` statement) | Support streaming queries<br />(`create materialized view` statement) |